 Unfortunately, econyl generally lacks resilience and is not moisture-wicking, even though flexibility is one of its key appeals.

-Another downfall of econyl is that it is highly flammable, melts if it catches fire, and can even melt when washed at very high temperatures.
+The fact that econyl is extremely flammable, melts if it catches fire, and can even melt when washed at extremely high temperatures is another drawback.